dekorateio/dekorate/readme.md

 - Leverages tools like the IDE for writing type safe config (checking, completion etc).
 - Works with all build tools.
 - Can "react" to annotations provided by the framework.
-- Annotation processing is performed in rounds which makes it technically easier to write extensions and customizations.

-#### What about building and deploying?
-Triggering the build of a docker image using a Dockerfile or a S2i image is outside of the scope of this project but nevertheless, it is proposed as an experimental option(using the hooks below) till we have figured out how such deployment/integration will take place with different tools such as:

-- fabric8 maven plugin,
-- odo,
-- launcher

-... or an operator able to process the resources generated.

-So, at the moment as an experimental support the following hooks are provided:

-- docker build hook (requires docker binary, triggered with `-Dap4k.build=true`)
-- openshift s2i build hook (requires oc binary, triggered with `-Dap4k.deploy=true`)

 ## Usage